justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-types/creating-a-simple-product/README.md

 # Creating a Simple Product

 A Simple Product is any physical product for which inventory is tracked.
 This article is a full walk through on how to add a product to your store catalog.
-The walkthrough includes instructions on basic product settings (name and description), applying product options and generating SKUs, and other important considerations such as product image, specifications, and categorizations.
+The walkthrough includes comprehensive instructions on basic product settings (name and description), applying product options and generating SKUs, and other important considerations such as product image, specifications, and categorizations.

 ## Roadmap

 * Create a Simple Product
-* Set Product Options
+* Apply Product Options
 * Generate SKUs
-* Set Price and Quantity
+* Set Prices and Quantities in the Inventory
 * Configure Product Specifications
-* Upload Product Images
+* Upload Product Images and Attachments
 * Organize with Categories
 * Associate with Related Products